Leningrad17/First-Isomorphism-Theorem-/README.md

 This repo consists of files pertaining to my project on the First Isomorphism Theorem in Alloy, a finite modeling program.
+Each issue will represent a distinct step of progress in defining my model.